 \begin{rem}[{A strong version of \cite[Thm.~7.1]{CT15}}] Suppose that $N_G(S)$ controls $p$--fusion in $G$, and that for each nontrivial $p$--radical subgroup $Q \leq S$

-Then the general assumption of Corollary~\ref{radicalsnormal} is satisfied:
+Then the general assumption of Corollary~\ref{CTcor} is satisfied.
+Namely

-where the first inclusion in by control of fusion and the second by the assumption.
-This provides a version of \cite[Thm.~7.1]{CT15} where the condition is only checked on $p$--radical subgroups. \end{rem}
+and the other inclusion is clear.
+Here the first equality is by control of fusion and the second by assumption.
+This provides a slightly stronger version of \cite[Thm.~7.1]{CT15}, where the condition is only checked on $p$--radical subgroups.